Pushkin Museum: Graphic art

 The Department of Prints and Drawings was founded in 1924, when the museum received the holdings of the Printing Cabinet of the Moscow Public and Rumyantsev Museum.
 In 1861, Alexander II made a valuable gift to the Printing Cabinet: the Moscow Public and Rumyantsev Museum received more than 20,000 prints from the Hermitage.
-Later, the department received a number of private collections from Dmitry Rovinsky (1824-1895) (Russian prints), Nikolay Mosolov (1846-1914) (etchings by Rembrandt, drawings by Dutch masters of the 17th century), and Sergey Kitaev (1864-1927) (Japanese prints).

 Sculpture

 The collection of Western European sculptures includes more than 600 pieces.
 The museum has expanded its holdings over the years and currently owns artworks from the 6th-21st centuries.
 The first artifacts presented to the Museum of Fine Arts were sculptures from Mikhail Schekin's collections.
-After the revolution, the museum received many sculptures from nationalized collections.
-In 1924, a few painting halls were opened in the museum.
+After the revolution, the museum received sculptures from nationalized collections.

 Collection of decorative art pieces (Department of the Old Masters)

 The collection of decorative art pieces from Europe includes around 2,000 items.
 The earliest are from the Middle Ages, and the set as a whole is very diverse.
-It includes art pieces made from wood and bone, base and precious metals, stone, textiles, ceramics, and glass.
-Of particular interest are the collection of ceramics that includes all major types of artworks and the collection of furniture.